mass0n30/RetroGameAtlas/README.md

 TODO:

+  Mobile:
+    - outside of design responsiveness for mobile viewports, android chrome, ect. browsers have stricter security, adding credentials to session headers needed.
+    Fetch more doesn't seem to work in mobile

   - Prisma studio filter to clean up filler games, may need raw sql for screenshots
   - Improve search query with fetching for games taking space out of query if no results, ect
   - !Add Related Games Section in Game Details